djzero81/aws-elastic-beanstalk-expires-headers/README.md

 # aws-elastic-beanstalk-expires-headers
-How to add gzip to AWS Elastic Beanstalk with Apache.
+How to add expires headers to AWS Elastic Beanstalk with Apache.